-An upscale club with a dance floor owned by singer Beverly Shaw, a celebrity among the lesbian community.
-Shaw, who was described as having a sultry voice, often sat atop the piano to perform songs and dressed in tailor-made suits wearing a bow tie.
+The small, upscale club with a piano bar and booths and tables featured singer Beverly Shaw, a celebrity among the lesbian community.
+Shaw, who was described as having a sultry voice, often sat atop the piano to perform songs dressed in tailor-made suits wearing a bow tie.
 Patrons tended to dress up when they went to Club Laurel, which one review described as an “uptown club unlike anything in the way of a gay club we had ever seen.”

 In the late 1950s or early 1960s, Shaw produced an album titled "Songs Tailored to Your Taste."
 The album includes her signature song, "Honeysuckle Rose," and was released on her own label: Club Laurel Records.